-HIGH-VOLTAGE ELECTRICAL DISCONNECT FEATURES
+HIGH-VOLTAGE ELECTRICAL AND FUEL DISCONNECT FEATURES

-The following list describes certain features that have been incorporated into the Hybrid vehicles that allow for either simple or automatic shutoff of the high-voltage electrical systems.
+The following list describes certain features that have been incorporated into the Hybrid vehicles that allow for either simple or automatic shutoff of the high-voltage electrical and fuel systems.

-- High-Voltage Fuse In the event of a high-current short circuit, the high-voltage fuse will open, disabling the high-voltage system. - High-Voltage Interlock Circuit Whenever a high-voltage connector is disconnected, the high-voltage interlock circuit opens and disables the high-voltage system. - Ignition Key in OFF Position Any time the ignition lock cylinder is in the OFF position, the high-voltage system is disabled. - High-Voltage Service Disconnect Whenever the high-voltage service disconnect (located behind the rear seat) is removed, the high-voltage system is disabled.
-For additional information, refer to Page 9 in this manual. - Thermal Sensors In the event the ignition key is left in the ON position and the high-voltage battery temperature exceeds 60°C (140°F), thermal sensors located near the high-voltage battery will automatically disable the high-voltage battery.
+- Inertia Switch Fuel Pump Shut-Off The fuel pump shut-off inertia switch is normally closed to allow vehicle operation.
+In the event of a collision or a substantial physical jolt, the switch is designed to open automatically, shutting off electrical power to the fuel pump and the high-voltage shut-off switch. - Inertia Switch High-Voltage Cut-Off The high-voltage cut-off switch is located behind the jack access panel in the cargo area on the passenger side of the vehicle.
+In the event of a collision or a substantial physical jolt, the switch is designed to open automatically, disabling the high-voltage system. - High-Voltage Fuse In the event of a high-current short circuit, the high-voltage fuse will open, disabling the high-voltage system. - High-Voltage Interlock Circuit Whenever a high-voltage connector is disconnected, the high-voltage interlock circuit opens and disables the high-voltage system. - Ignition Key in OFF Position Anytime the ignition lock cylinder is in the OFF position, the high-voltage system is disabled. - High-Voltage Service Disconnect Switch Whenever the high-voltage service disconnect switch (located on top of the high-voltage battery in the cargo area) is removed, the high-voltage system is disabled.
+For additional information, refer to Page 10 in this manual. - Thermal Sensors In the event the ignition key is left in the ON position, while the vehicle is parked and the high-voltage battery temperature exceeds 60°C (140°F), thermal sensors located inside the high-voltage battery will automatically disconnect the high-voltage battery.